tdwg/vocab/documentation-specification.md

 **dereference** - to use an IRI to obtain a representation of a resource through an Internet protocol such as HTTP

-**distribution** - a specific available form of a dataset.
-In the context of this standard, distributions are available forms of vocabulary term lists, such as downloadable files in HTML, Markdown, RDF/XML or RDF/Turtle.
-[DCAT]
+**distribution** - a specific available form of a resource.
+Distributions include available formats of vocabulary term lists, such as HTML, Markdown, RDF/XML or RDF/Turtle.
+They can also include accessible services such as an API or SPARQL endpoint.

 **document** - In this context, a document is a unit of information that can be stored or retrieved electronically as a single file.